Throughout history, men have always lamented their hair loss.

-Unfortunately, it’s really that simple.
-There’s an obvious connection between hair loss and age: Older guys are more likely to lose their hair.
+Unfortunately, it’s that simple.
+There’s an apparent connection between hair loss and age: Older guys are more likely to lose their hair.
 So when a younger guys’ locks begin to fade, there’s a perception that he’s sick or lost his youth.

 This perception dives internally, too.
 When balding guys look at themselves in the mirror, their appearance doesn’t match the perception of themselves.
 “I’m still a young guy,” they say.
 “This shouldn’t be happening to me.”

-Going bald can be a serious psychological hurdle.
+Going bald can be a severe psychological hurdle.